eclipse-keyple/keyple-website/content/docs/architecture/keyple-core.md

 ### Plugin Factorized Processing

+The Plugin API provides factorized processing for plugin implementation.
+Only the abstract methods highlighted **in blue** have to be implemented have to be implemented by the specific plugins.
 The implementation of Plugins requires to extend the classes AbstractPlugin  and AbstractLocalReader.

- - If the reader solution allows the hot plug/unplug of readers then AbstractThreadedObservablePlugin should be extended.
- - In case the local reader has the capability to detect the insertion or the removal or a card, then AbstractObservableLocalReader should be extended.

-For reader solutions managing themselves the allocation of logical channel for communicatio with smart cards, the interface SmartSelectionReader should be implemented (e.g. it is the case for the OMAPI plugin).

-Only the abstract methods highlighted **in blue** have to be implemented have to be implemented by the specific plugins.

-For plugins with ObservableReader: depending on the capability of the reader solution different interfaces could be implemented:
- - WaitForCardInsertionAutonomous
- - WaitForCardRemovalAutonomous
- - WaitForCardRemovalDuringProcessing or DontWaitForCardRemovalDuringProcessing
- - WaitForCardInsertionBlocking or WaitForCardInsertionNonBlocking
- - WaitForCardRemovalBlocking or WaitForCardRemovalNonBlocking
- - AbstractObservableLocalAutonomousReader

 {{< figure library="true" src="architecture/KeypleCore_Plugin_ClassDiag_PluginImplementaion_1_0_0.svg" title="Plugin Factorized Processing v1.0.0" >}}

+### Specific Plugin Implementation
+A specific plugin solution has to implement both the plugin features (access to specific readers) and the reader features (operating a specific reader).

+#### plugin features
+By default, any specific plugin should extend AbstractPlugin, and provide an implementation of the method:
+ - Map<String, Reader>initNativeReaders()

+If the reader solution allows the hot plug/unplug of readers, in this case the specific plugin should be observable: the class AbstractThreadedObservablePlugin should be extended, and these 3 methods be implemented:
+ - SortedSet<String> fetchNativeReadersNames()
+ - Reader fetchNativeReader(String name)
+ - PluginObservationExceptionHandler getObservationExceptionHandler().
+ (e.g. it is the case for the PC/SC plugin which isn't based on a static configuration)

+#### reader features
+By default, any specific plugin should extend AbstractLocalReader, and provides the implementation for the methods
+ - boolean isContactlessTransmission()
+ - activateReaderProtocol(String readerProtocolName)
+ - deactivateReaderProtocol(String readerProtocolName)
+ - boolean isCurrentProtocol(String readerProtocolName)
+ - boolean checkCardPresence()
+ - openPhysicalChannel()
+ - closePhysicalChannel()
+ - boolean isPhysicalChannelOpen()
+ - byte[] getATR()
+ - byte[] transmitApdu(byte[] apduIn)

+For reader solutions managing themselves internally the allocation of logical channel for communication with smart cards, the interface SmartSelectionReader should be implemented, and provides the 2 methods:
+ - ApduResponseopenChannelForAid(byte[] dfName)
+ - closeLogicalChannel()
+(e.g. it is the case for the OMAPI plugin)

+If the reader solution has the capability to detect and notify the insertion or the removal of card, then the reader should be observable.
+In this case the specific plugin should at least extend AbstractObservableLocalReader.
+But depending on how the reader solution manage the card detection and the notification, in addition
+ - the specific plugin could extend AbstractObservableLocalAutonomousReader (for readers that have a fully integrated management of card communications for card insertion detection, e.g. NFC Android),
+ - or implement the interfaces
+   - WaitForCardInsertionAutonomous & WaitForCardRemovalAutonomous (e.g. NFC Android))
+   - WaitForCardRemovalDuringProcessing (for readers able to detect a card removal during processing, e.g. PC/SC or NFC Android after version 7.0 Nougat) or DontWaitForCardRemovalDuringProcessing
+   - WaitForCardInsertionBlocking (readers that are autonomous in the management of waiting for the insertion of a card and that provide a method to wait for it indefinitely, e.g. PC/SC on Windows or Linux) or WaitForCardInsertionNonBlocking (readers that require an active process to detect the card insertion, e.g. PC/SC on MacOS)
+   - WaitForCardRemovalBlocking (readers able to handle natively the card removal process, e.g. PC/SC or NFC Android after version 7.0 Nougat) or WaitForCardRemovalNonBlocking